j-sieben/PIT/Doc/installing_pit.md

 rem switch to the directory where you copied the git repository to cd C:\temp\PIT\PIT sqlplus <sys_credentials> as sysdba
-SQL> @pit_install_apex `PIT`_USER DEV_TOOLS `PIT` 123 AMERICAN
+SQL> @pit_install_apex PIT_APP DEV_TOOLS `PIT` 123 AMERICAN
 ```

-Installing the supporting APEX application encloses the installation of a `PIT` client for that user.
-Should the `APEX_USER` match the owner name of `PIT`, no client installation takes place, as the APEX application is allowed to access all necessary database objects anyway.
+Installing the supporting APEX application extends the installation of a `PIT` client for that user if necessary.
+If you install the APEX application in the same user that owns `PIT`, all grants are in place naturally.

 ## Uninstalling the supporting APEX application
 To uninstall the supporting APEX application, call `pit_uninstall_apex` with a total of  four parameters: